 - evaluating, recommending, approving and reviewing executive officer and director compensation arrangements, plans, policies and programs; - administering our cash-based and equity-based compensation plans; and - making recommendations to the Board regarding any other Board responsibilities relating to executive compensation.

-During the fiscal year ended December 31, 2017, the Compensation Committee met once, including telephonic meetings.
+During the fiscal year ended December 31, 2018, the Compensation Committee met once in a telephonic meeting.

 Nominating and Corporate Governance Committee